ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 We will work with Windows API functions in this chapter.
 C++ language is the best choice for this task.
 We will use the [Visual Studio 2015 Community IDE](https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx#) to compile our examples.
 More details about this IDE is available in the [In-game Bots](../InGameBots/tools.md) chapter.

-There are several open source solutions to simplify process of hook WinAPI calls.
+There are several open source solutions to simplify hooking of WinAPI calls.

 First solution is [DLL Wrapper Generator](https://m4v3n.wordpress.com/2012/08/08/dll-wrapper-generator/), which can help us to create proxy DLLs.